PritamNandy/dicee_flutter/README.md

 # dicee_flutter
- A simple flutter app to randomly roll two dices.
+ A simple and basic flutter app to randomly roll two dices.